ikelaiah/threadsafecollections-fp/docs/ThreadSafeCollections.HashSet.md

 - Iteration blocks other public operations until the enumerator is destroyed.
 - Ordering is bucket/chaining order and is not stable API.
 - Heavy collisions degrade lookup operations to linear chain scans.
+- The set does not own or automatically free class instances stored as values.
 - There is no built-in serialization support.
 - There is no `DEBUG_LOGGING` constant or runtime debug logging switch in this unit.